casangi/casadocs/docs/tasks/task_plotms.rst

    *averagedata*

    -  parameter to enable data averaging.
-Not implemented for CalTables.
    -  True (default) : averaging always enabled.
    -  For all subparameters, “” or False (default) does no averaging.
    -  When averaging, plotms will prefer unflagged data.
 If an